riga/scinum/README.md

 ###### Multiple uncertainties

-Use single values to denote symmatric uncertainties, and tuples for asymmetric ones.
+Use single values to denote symmetric uncertainties, and tuples for asymmetric ones.
 Float values refer to absolute values whereas complex numbers (only their imaginary part) define relative effects.

 ```python